Veggissss/scan-shelf/README.md

 2. `npm run launch` will build and run the backend and the frontend concurrently.
 3. It can now be accessed on `localhost:3000`
 4. Add your book folders and `.EPub` files inside the `server/public` folder, like shown in the [backend](#backend) section.
-5. You can install the website as a PWA and add it to the home screen on IOS.
+5. You can now install the website as a PWA and add it to the home screen on IOS.
+6. Navigate to the `settings` page on the site and change the `API Host` field, to be the server address: `http://localhost:3001`

-When accessing the application from another computer that is not hosting it, you need to set the server API hostname in the settings page.
-This allows the frontend to be independent from specific backend instances.
-The project is intended to be hosted locally and can be accessed from outside by port forwarding or preferably by setting up a VPN to achieve the smallest attack surface.
+The project is intended to be hosted locally and can be accessed from outside the network by port forwarding or preferably by setting up a VPN to achieve the smallest attack surface.

 ## Running using Docker
 There are `arm32`-based docker containers available on [DockerHub](https://hub.docker.com/r/veggissss/scan-shelf).